Fear as a catalyst for prayer?

 What would you do?

-1 John 4:18 tells us “There is no fear in love; but perfect love casts out fear, because fear involves torment.”
+1 John 4:18 says, “There is no fear in love; but perfect love casts out fear, because fear involves torment.”

 I certainly was in torment, but wasn’t sure how love figured in this instance.
 Was my fear an indication I didn’t love God enough?
 Didn’t trust him enough?

-I prayed some more, but still wasn’t finding respite.
-So I put him down our church’s prayer line.
-I asked my friends on Facebook to pray for him.
-I appealed to friends on World Magazine‘s (now defunct) blog.
+I prayed some more, but still couldn’t find peace.
+So I put him on our church’s prayer line, asked my Facebook friends to pray for him, and appealed to friends on World Magazine‘s (now defunct) blog.

 My Christian friends tried to reason with me–some of them had children in far more potentially serious situations than my son.
 Intellectually, I agreed with them completely.
 Yet the fear clutched at me.